gabrielmcg/Docker-docs/ops/README.md

 [1] 24 Aug 15:24:06.576 * The server is now ready to accept connections on port 6379
 </code></pre>

 <p class="p">The guestbook application needs to communicate with the Redis master to write its data.
-You need to apply a Service to proxy the traffic to the Redis master Pod.
-A Service defines a policy to access the Pods.</p>
+You need to apply a service to proxy the traffic to the Redis master pod.
+A service defines a policy to access the pods.</p>

 <pre class="pre codeblock"><code># cat redis-master-service.yaml